Teenage suicide in the United States: Means reduction

 A 2009 study argued that limiting young people's access to lethal means, such as firearms, has reduced means-specific suicide rates.
 Child access prevention (CAP) laws were put in place with the intention to reduce gun related deaths of those under the age of 17.
 CAP laws first focus is on negligent storage of firearms to encourage gun owners to safely store weapons and limit accessibility.
 CAP laws differ from state to state, but can carry felony charges if there is an incident of negligent storage.

 Another focus is on the reckless provision of firearms, which refers to children being given guns, and then having an accident.
-These laws were a response to high volumes of children dying by suicide, crimes, and accidents, with the highest number of deaths in 1993.
+These laws were a response to high volumes of children dying by suicide, crimes, and accidents.
 The highest rate was in 1993, with 4.87 children per 100,000 killed in firearm related incidents.
 The effects of these laws brought down firearm related incidents to 1.87 per 100,000 by 2009, which was a reduction from over 3,000 deaths to 1,400.